processone/grapherl/README.md

 If you have any queries regarding feeding data into Grapherl mail them at `kansi13 at gmail dot com`.

-# Configrations
+# Configurations
-Grapherl consists of 2 components **graph_db** which receives UDP data and stores it, **graph_web** which retrives this data and creates nice visualizations for the user.
+Grapherl consists of 2 components **graph_db** which receives UDP data and stores it, **graph_web** which retrieves this data and creates nice visualizations for the user.

 ## graph_db
 **Brief description** :

-Before we discuss the various configrations we give an overview of how this subapp works so that the user can wisely configure these options.
-All incoming data is received by graph_db, muliple processes (known as router_workers) wait on the socket to receive high amount of UDP traffic.
+Before we discuss the various configurations we give an overview of how this subapp works so that the user can wisely configure these options.
+All incoming data is received by graph_db, multiple processes (known as router_workers) wait on the socket to receive high amount of UDP traffic.

 These received packets are forwarded to a process called db_worker (which is pool of worker processes) which decodes this received packet and stores it in ram (inside ETS tables).
-All incoming points are aggreated into ram and after timeout are written to disk.
+All incoming points are aggregated into ram and after timeout are written to disk.

-Further grapherl expects huge amount of data, so storing such amount of data as is for long is not feasible.
-Hence, grapherl constanly purges data according to a pre-defined scheme.
+Further Grapherl expects huge amount of data, so storing such amount of data as is for long is not feasible.
+Hence, Grapherl constantly purges data according to a predefined scheme.
 To understand this scheme let consider that a client (i.e. a server which send total number of online users each second).
 The purging scheme works as follows:

-  - Points which are aggreated each 1 sec are kept as is for one day.
+  - Points which are aggregated each 1 sec are kept as is for one day.
 So, we would have around 86400 points at the end of the day.
   - After one day these point are purged to a granularity of one minute i.e. all points in one minute are purged and value is averaged (or processed according to the metric type).
 Points at a granularity of minute are stored for a week.
   - After a week, points at granularity of minute are purged to granularity of hour and kept for a year.
   - After a year, points at granularity of hour are purged to day and kept indefinitely.

-### configrations
+### Configurations
-The following configrations can be found in file `graph_db.app.src` located at `grapherl/apps/graph_db/src/graph_db.app.src`
+The following configurations can be found in file `graph_db.app.src` located at `grapherl/apps/graph_db/src/graph_db.app.src`

     {storage_dir, <<"/var/db/grapherl/">>}
 Specifies directory location where graph_db will store data points on disk.
-Note, user should make sure that directory exits and should start grapherl with necessary permissions (i.e. root permissions in this case).
+Note, user should make sure that directory exits and should start Grapherl with necessary permissions (i.e. root permissions in this case).

     {ports, [11111]}
 Specifies ports on which graph_db will listen.
-User can specify muliple port for eg. `{ports, [11111, 11112]}`
+User can specify multiple port for eg. `{ports, [11111, 11112]}`

     {num_routers, 3}
 Router processes receive incoming UDP traffic.
-This configration specifies the number of processes which will monitor **each** opened socket and receive incoming data.
-The current configration can handle around 1 million points per minute.
+This configuration specifies the number of processes which will monitor **each** opened socket and receive incoming data.
+The current configuration can handle around 1 million points per minute.
 It should be noted that mindlessly increasing the number of processes monitoring the socket can degrade performance.

     {cache_to_disk_timeout, 60000}
-Specifies the timeout (in millisecond) after which the aggerated points stored in ram will dumped onto the disk.
+Specifies the timeout (in millisecond) after which the accumulated points stored in ram will dumped onto the disk.

     {db_daemon_timeout, 60000}
 This options defines the timeout (in millisecond) after which data points stored (on disk) are checked for purging.